47 % of sixth graders said

 Grossmont Superintendent Granger Ward said, "We had an unfortunate

-and that's where the responsibility lays."
-He declined to say more, citing
+that's where the responsibility lays."
+He declined to say more, citing pending

-which also asked for the maximum amount allowed under the district's
+also asked for the maximum amount allowed under the district's insurance and

-insurance and did not make specific allegations of wrongdoing.
-With the
+did not make specific allegations of wrongdoing.
+With the board's decision, the

 Trustees have 45 days to act on Gordon-Rayborn's claim.

-an unforeseeable criminal act and said the district was not
+unforeseeable criminal act and said the district was not culpable.

-culpable.
-There would have to be evidence of liability for the
+There would have to be evidence of liability for the district to pay

-from its own budget and has insurance coverage of up to $14 million
+own budget and has insurance coverage of up to $14 million beyond that.

-months since the March 5 incident.
-So far in the aftermath of the Santana
+since the March 5 incident.
+So far in the aftermath of the Santana shooting, the

-shooting, the district has only received claims from the families of the two
+district has only received claims from the families of the two students who were

-there March 22 filed a claim against the district in May alleging the school
+March 22 filed a claim against the district in May alleging the school was

-was negligent in allowing the shooter to come on campus with guns.
+negligent in allowing the shooter to come on campus with guns.
+Trustees

 Concluded